David Peralta Player Props: Dodgers vs. Cubs

 David Peralta At The Plate

-- Peralta has picked up a hit in four games this year (36.4%), including one multi-hit game.
+- Peralta has had a base hit in six of 16 games this season, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.